-What We Don't Like: Unwieldy length
+What We Don't Love: Unwieldy length

 Crafted with long-lasting high-carbon stainless steel, the Tojiro Bread Slicer has a thin, stamped, Japanese-style blade and a natural wood handle with stainless steel rivets for a comfortable grip.
-The blade is corrosion-resistant, and feels springy in your hand, making easy work of odd-shaped melons or delicate pastries.
+The blade is corrosion-resistant and feels springy in your hand, making easy work of odd-shaped melons or delicate pastries.

 Like other Japanese-style blades, the Tojiro is razor-sharp.
 It deftly slices through bread with minimal pressure.
 The flexibility of the blade can be a hindrance with harder-edged foods.
 The blade can bend or bow, but the sharp teeth should still get the job done.
-And, when presented with a ripe tomato, that flexible blade will enable a thin, clean slice with little effort.
+And when presented with a ripe tomato, that flexible blade will enable a thin, clean slice with little effort.
 The durable materials and intuitive design will keep this blade sharp for a long time.